State House speaker says chamber won't hear school voucher bill

 “They are not seeking access to vouchers,” Virgin said.
 “They are not seeking access to school choice.
 So they feel that would take money away from their communities and send it to communities where there might be more options.”

-“I think the voucher bill in general has a pretty uphill battle in the House,” Virgin said.
+“I think the voucher bill in general has a pretty uphill battle in the House,” she said.

 Treat spoke before McCall and touted his school voucher bill.